yldio/asap-hub/README.md

 ## Squidex schema changes and graphql

 Once schema changes are added via packages/squidex/schema and released the GraphQL definitions need to be updated.
+This command updates the schema and queries according to the graphql schema of the application your environment is pointing to (see .env).

 `yarn schema:update`